benschaf/waste-schedule/README.md

 Here the user can add collection events to the schedule.
 They can select the waste type and the collection day directly from a calendar.
 The calendar is implemented using the [FullCalendar](https://fullcalendar.io/) library.
 The user can add recurring events, such as weekly or monthly collections, as well as one-time events.
 The deletion of recurring events is not yet implemented because the FullCalendar library doesn't support it natively.
 Singular events and all events that are part of the same recurrence can be deleted.

 The schedule builder is designed to be intuitive and user-friendly, providing a step-by-step process for creating a new schedule.
 It allows users to contribute to the site and share their knowledge with the community.
+And it even includes a step by step progress bar!

 | Location Form | Schedule Title / Description / Image Form | Collection Events Calendar Form |
 | --- | --- | --- |